Juanvvc/crypto/slides/08-ransomware.md

 ## Ransomware as an unplanned backup

 Backups do not stop attackers!
-Asking for a ransom for NOT PUBLISHING your data is a trend in 2021
+Asking for a ransom for NOT PUBLISHING your data is a trend since 2021

 ![center](images/unplanned-backup.png)